 What colors to use for a sensory room

-We can take some of the findings we’ve already discussed over-stimulation in schools Opens in a new tab.and gym classOpens in a new tab. and apply it to our sensory room.
+We can take some of the findings we’ve already discussed over-stimulation in schools and gym class and apply it to our sensory room.
 Too many colors can have the opposite effect that we’re trying to achieve.
 If you’re struggling to tone down the colors of the room, something as simple as tinted glasses can help bring the visual stimuli down.

 Especially if you’re considering a light projector in the room – a shade of white is ideal rather than more vibrant colors.